 7. New York City, New York

 In a city so massive, there are literally hundreds of events, parties, haunted houses, bar crawls, and girls dressed like sexy superheroes, but there’s one party in town you simply can’t miss.
 The Village Halloween Parade in Greenwich Village on October 31 might not be as famous as the Macy’s Thanksgiving Day Parade, but it certainly has no shortage of giant puppets, marching bands, dancers, and artists.
 The best part is that you can march in the parade yourself.
 That’s right.
 You don’t have to be a musician, or a performer, or have any talent at all — just wear your favorite costume and hop in on the fun.
-If you’re craving a classic NYC all-nighter, hit up the Monster Ball on October 27 — a wild costume party at Stage 48, complete with DJs, a costume contest, and sinister revelry until 4:00 AM.
+If you’re craving a classic NYC all-nighter, hit up the Monster Ball on October 25, 26, or 27 for a wild costume party at Stage 48, complete with DJs, a costume contest, and sinister revelry until 4:00 AM.

 8. Key West, Florida